Joe-Whales/STITCH-O-Project/README.md

 ## Overview

-STITCH-O is a project aimed at identifying stitching artifacts in drone-based orthomosaics using anomaly detection techniques.
+STITCH-O (Using anomaly detection to identify stitching artefacts in drone-based orthomosaics) is an advanced project aimed at automating the detection of stitching artifacts in drone-based orthomosaic images used in precision agriculture.
 This repository contains an adapted implementation of the UniAD (Unified Anomaly Detection) model, specifically tailored for detecting anomalies in orchard orthomosaic images.

 ## Table of Contents